chfc-cmi/cmr-seg-tl/README.md

 You can also use everything in this repository for your own research under [MIT License](./LICENSE).
 Please cite our publication if you do.
 Generated data is available for download at [link to be added].

+**Note:** This README reports all the commands necessary to reproduce our results from the raw data.
+However, if you want to use some intermediate files you do not need to follow all steps but you can find the precalculated data either in this repository or at zenodo [link to be added].

 ## Aim

 This project aims to provide guidelines, code and data for researchers and clinicians who want to train their own cardiac MR segmentation network.